emersonmello/mfap-installation-guide/README.md

   - [Removing the second factor from a user](doc/en/Factor-Removal-Implementation.md)
   - [How to setup a local development environment](doc/en/setup-local-dev.md)
     - [How to implement a new factor according to the current architecture](doc/en/New-Factor.md)
+  - How to configure Service Provider to request that Identity Providers perform MFA

 ## Manuais em Português